 How Does Sunscreen Affect Marine Life?

-When the sun is shining bright, we are quick to put on sunscreen in order to protect ourselves from sunburn and harmful UV rays, without giving much thought to our sunscreens destructive impact on the marine environment.
-While preventing a sunburn can be nice, it’s important to keep in mind the environmental impact so that we can continue to experience some of the best snorkeling adventures, whale watching tours, and other life changing experiences that our oceans have to offer.
+When the sun is shining bright, we are quick to put on sunscreen in order to protect ourselves from sunburn and harmful UV rays, without giving much thought to our sunscreens impact on the marine life and the ocean.
+While preventing a sunburn can be nice, it’s important to keep in mind the impact so that we can continue to experience some of the best snorkeling adventures, whale watching tours, and other life changing experiences that our oceans have to offer.

 Sunscreens are comprised of various complex chemicals, and once you enter the water after applying, it slowly starts to rinse off and spread into the marine environment.
 Sunscreen in the ocean has forced scientists to observe the damage being done to the ocean, particularly to coral reefs.